sersad-ru/MultiSens/docs/Core.md

   break;

   case SELECT_LONG:
-    // React on [SELECT] button if it was pressed for a long time break;
+    // React on [SELECT] button if it was pressed for a long time (more then 1 second) break;

   default: break; // Do nothing if no button was pressed